Pinterest Hidden Image

 🧾 Ingredients Needed

-Here are all the simple ingredients you need to make this vegan orange olive oil cake from scratch:
+Here are all the simple ingredients you need to make this vegan orange cake recipe from scratch:

-ingredients for orange cake measured out in bowls on a vintage metal tray.Pin
+ingredients to make vegan orange loaf cake measured out in bowls on a white sruface.Pin

 Ingredient Notes

-• Olive oil.
-I purposely made this orange cake without butter (vegan butter of course), as olive oil makes for a fluffier crumb.
-The oil keeps the cake moist, tender, and fluffy once baked.
-You can use light olive oil, or another neutral oil such as rapeseed, or sunflower oil if you're not a fan of its flavor.
+• Olive Oil: I purposely made this orange cake without butter (vegan butter of course), as oil makes for a fluffier crumb.
+The oil keeps the cake moist, tender, and fluffy for days.
+You can use light olive oil, or another neutral oil such as canola oil, or sunflower oil if you're not a fan of its flavor.

-• Brown sugar.
-I use light muscovado (not to be confused with dark muscovado) in baked goods as it is less refined than most other sugars and gives a subtle caramel flavor.
-You can use cane sugar, coconut sugar, or light brown sugar in its place.
+• Light Brown Sugar: I use light muscovado (not to be confused with dark muscovado) in baked goods as it is less refined than most other sugars and gives a subtle caramel flavor.
+You can use cane sugar, coconut sugar, or soft brown sugar in its place.

-• Organic confectioners sugar/Icing sugar.
-This forms the base of the standard icing which is flavored with freshly squeezed orange juice.
+• Organic Powdered Sugar: This forms the base of the standard icing which is flavored with freshly squeezed orange juice and orange zest.
 You can use blood oranges to give the glaze a wonderful peachy-pink hue.

 Pin

-brown sugar and orange zest in a large mixing bowl.Pin
+orange cake batter whisked in a large mixing bowl.Pin

-Step 4: Add the dry ingredients.
-Whisk in the plain flour, baking powder, and sea salt until "just combined".
+Carefully fold in the dry ingredients (all purpose flour, baking powder, and sea salt) until "just combined".
 Don't be tempted to over-mix the batter!

 💬 FAQs

-Store it in an airtight container at room temperature for up to 5 days.
+Place the cake in an airtight container or wrap well in plastic wrap.
+Store it at room temperature for up to 5 days.

 What frosting goes with orange cake?